MAGNOLIA

 WHAT IS THE FUTURE OF COFFEE:

 Magnolia is my love letter to espresso.
-It delights in those surprisingly fruity shots with bright and sparkling acidity.
-It always seeks out sweetness paired with stunning clarity and vibrancy.
+It is our new school espresso that delights in those surprisingly fruity shots with bright and sparkling acidity.
+It always seeks out sweetness paired with fun floral notes and bright acidity.
 It is all the best aspects of modern espresso and works to remind me that the possibilities for a good cup are endless when we forever seek coffees that are in bloom.

 For espresso, use a 1:2.5 to 1:2.3 ratio in 31-35 seconds.